json420/degu/doc/rgi.rst

 servers.

-Note that the HTTP *status* code is returned as an integer, and the *reason* is returned as a separate string value.
+Note that the HTTP *status* code is returned as an integer, and the *reason* is returned as a separate string value (whereas in WSGI, both are provided together via a single *status* string).
 A general design theme in RGI is that values should be kept in their most useful and native form for as long as possible, so that re-parsing isn't needed.
 For example, the server might want to verify that a ``'content-range'`` header is present when the *status* is ``206`` (Partial Content).

 Also note that the response headers are a dictionary instead of a WSGI-style list of pairs.
 The response header names must be casefolded with ``str.casefold()``, and the ``'content-length'``, if present, must be a non-negative ``int``.

 Examples